Roger Stone calls Black radio host racial slur in interview

 Stone was sentenced to 40 months in prison, but Trump commuted that sentence on July 10 — just days before Stone was to report for detention.

-As O’Kelley asserted that Stone’s commutation was because of his friendship with Trump, Stone’s voice goes faint but can be heard uttering that he was “arguing with this Negro.”
+As O’Kelly asserted that Stone’s commutation was because of his friendship with Trump, Stone’s voice goes faint but can be heard uttering that he was “arguing with this Negro.”

 The first part of Stone’s statement was not entirely audible, but the radio program transcribed the complete sentences as, “I can’t believe I’m arguing with this Negro.”

 “I’m sorry you’re arguing with whom?
 I thought we were just having a spirited conversation.
 What happened?”
-O’Kelley said.
+O’Kelly said.
 “You said something about ‘Negro.’”

 Stone said he had not.
 “You’re out of your mind,” he said.